davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

 ---
-title: How to write a modern Lisp library with ASDF3 and Package System
+title: How to write a modern Lisp library with ASDF3 and Package Inferred System
 tags: [lisp]
 layout: post
 ---